Italian Surnames: Uncovering the Rich Heritage of the Zeppetelli Family

 Italian Historical Records

 Paolo began by building his family tree with MyHeritage and discovering relevant historical records in MyHeritage SuperSearch™.
 The Italian record collections that proved extremely helpful were Italy, Births and Baptisms, 1806-1900; Italy, Marriages, 1809-1900, and Italy, Deaths and Burials, 1809-1900.
-See also MyHeritage Italian records collections.
+See also MyHeritage Italian records collections and Italian and Roman surnames.

 Stories that circulated among the Zeppetelli family indicated there was a branch who were wealthy landowners in the region of Caserta in southern Italy, from the village of Alife.
 There was supposedly even a road named Via Zeppetelli about 20 minutes from Alife and Paolo was curious to find out if this road may have something to do with his family.